-Guarantees of Origin, Renewable Energy Certificates and the Residual Mix in LCA
+Guarantees of Origin, Renewable Energy Certificates, the Residual Mix

 Guarantees of Origin and Renewable Energy Certificates

 A Guarantee of Origin (GO) is an numbered electronic green label in the EU, that guarantees that one MWh of electricity has been produced from a renewable energy source.
 GOs are traded independently from the electricity trade.
 When an end-user buys a GO for electricity consumption from the grid, it is cancelled at the issuing body’s registry in the country of consumption.
-Most of the issuing bodies of EU member states are member of the Association of Issuing Bodies (AIB), where they jointly agreed upon the EECS (European Energy Certificate System) rules to make sure GO’s are issued and traded in the same way.
-This system makes it possible to track ownership, and ensures that there is no double counting.
+Most of the issuing bodies of EU member states are member of the Association of Issuing Bodies (AIB), where they jointly agreed upon the EECS (European Energy Certificate System) rules to make sure GOs are issued and traded in the same way.
+This system makes it possible to track ownership of GOs, and ensures that there no more GOs created than that renewable electricity is produced.
 A GO is issued in a month that follows the production month of the electricity (not always in the month direct after production), and is valid for a period of 12 month to enable trading.

 In fact, the ISO 22095 [2], about “chain of custody”, describes “book and claim” as a system with bundled certificates (the first paragraph Annex B.4.1).